 "He had hundreds of pictures of us in his classroom; he took pictures all the time and he wasn't even in the photography club," former student Phillip Morose remembered.
 "He was a great photographer, great teacher and a great person."

-“He really, really, really was beloved by everyone,” Brown emphasized.
+“He ,” Brown emphasized.
 “I don't know anyone who had a cross word for him.
 It's going to be very difficult for the school to bounce back.”

 Brown said the school would open at 10 a.m.
 Sunday for grieving students to come together for support.